UPPMAX/bianca_workshops/docs/beginner/use_remote_desktop.md

     - Learners have copy-pasted text between local computer and the remote desktop (in both directions)
-    - Learners have used Thunar
-    - Learners have found out that the file explorer is called Thunar
+    - Learners have used the file manager
     - Learners have started a terminal
+    - Learners have started `gedit`
-    - Extra: Learners have done basic file management: create, copy, move and delete a file and folder
+    - Learners have done basic things in gedit: edit a files, save, close
-    - Extra: Learners have started `gedit`
+    - (optional) Learners have found out that the file explorer is called Thunar
-    - Extra: Learners have found that the text editor is called gedit
+    - (optional) Learners have found that the text editor is called gedit
-    - Extra: Learners have done basic things in gedit: edit a files, save, close
+    - (optional) Learners have done basic file management: create, copy, move and delete a file and folder

     Lesson plan: